Want to have a better online experience without advertisements and sneaky tracking codes that invade your privacy and monitor your activities?

 Next, you will have to choose which Raspberry Pi network interface to use.
 Recent models of Raspberry Pi have both wired (ethernet) and Wifi interfaces.
 As stated before, for reliability, we are going to use ethernet (eth0).

-PiHole puts itself between your DNS server and clients.
-A DNS server is usually your ISP (many of them are notorius for hijacking searches etc.) although you may use other custom DNS servers such as Google’s public DNS.
+PiHole puts itself between your upstream DNS resolving server and clients.
+An upstream DNS resolving server is usually your ISP (many of them are notorius for hijacking searches etc.) although you may use other custom DNS servers such as Google’s public DNS.

 You may refer to this discussion and choose any other DNS provider you please.